4 Steps to Wine Tasting | Drink Like a Pro

 - Make sure your glass is no more than half full, ideally less than 25%.

-- Slowly make a circle with your glass.
+- Slowly make a circle with your glass, preferably one with a stem, on a smooth countertop.

 Swirl in midair with your non-dominant hand.